hcentive/socketlabs-status/README.md

 Optionally, update configuration attributes with your Socketlabs API credentials and server IDs.
 Make the following changes to `conf/default.json` -
 * Replace `YOUR_API_USERNAME` with your Socketlabs API username.
 * Replace `YOUR_API_PASSWORD` with the password for the API user.
-* Update `server_id` attribute with your Socketlabs server ID.
-For example, 1000.
+* Update `server_ids` attribute with a comma-separated list of your Socketlabs servers.
+For example, 1000,1001,1002.

 `NOTE: All the above attributes can be passed to the plugin as command-line parameters.`